Paulscs/Paulscs/README.md

 ### Hi Hola 안녕하세요 👋
-I'm Paul, a software engineering student on his path to becoming the computerman 🤖 beeb boop
+I'm Paul, a software engineering student on his path to becoming the Computerman 🤖 *beeb boop*

 Here are some ideas to get you started:
 - 🔭 I’m currently working as a freelance Wordpress developer